thlorenz/v8-perf/data-types.md

 - if all doubles, array is unboxed aka *upgraded to fast doubles*
   - wrapped objects layed out in linear buffer of doubles
   - each element slot is 64-bit to hold a double
-  - SMIs that are currently in Array are converted to doubles
+  - Smis that are currently in Array are converted to doubles
   - very efficient access
   - storing requires no allocation as is the case for boxed doubles
   - causes hidden class change